 The third becomes necessary by virtue of the acknowledgements not being guaranteed to arrive either.
-An example of implementing all three requirements is shown at Reliable Proxy Pattern.
-Another way of implementing the third part would be to make processing the messages idempotent at the receiving end on the level of the business logic; this is convenient if it arises naturally and otherwise implemented by keeping track of processed message IDs.
+An ACK-RETRY protocol with business-level acknowledgements is supported by at-least-once-delivery of the Akka Persistence module.
+Duplicates can be detected by tracking the identifiers of messages sent via at-least-once-delivery.
+Another way of implementing the third part would be to make processing the messages idempotent on the level of the business logic.